|Last Quarterly Update:||2/13/2017|

 |Business Challenges||Financial Information||Glossary & Acronyms|

-Companies in this industry operate hair salons and barbershops.
+Companies in this industry operate hair salons and barber shops.
 Major companies include Regis, Ratner Companies, and Sport Clips (all based in the US), as well as CavinKare (India), Frisör Klier (Germany), Premier Salons (Canada), and Stefan Hair Fashions (Australia).
-Regis also has salons in Canada and the UK.

 The global hair care industry, including hair restoration as well as hair care services, generates annual revenue of about $160 billion, according to Regis.
 Key sources of growth include the rising middle classes in Brazil, Russia, India, and China (the BRIC nations).
 Shifting cultural norms also drive demand.

-Demand is driven by demographics and population growth.
-The profitability of individual companies depends on technical expertise and marketing skills.
+Demand is driven by demographics, population growth, and personal income.
+The profitability of individual companies depends on effective marketing and maintaining repeat business.
 Large companies enjoy economies of scale in purchasing and marketing.
 Small companies can compete successfully by offering superior service or securing favorable locations.
-The US industry is highly fragmented: the 50 largest companies generate about 15 percent of revenue.
+Both segments of the industry are fragmented: the 50 largest beauty salon operators generate about 15% of US industry revenue, and the 50 largest barber shop operators account for about 30% of revenue.

 PRODUCTS, OPERATIONS & TECHNOLOGY